Grooming

 There are several different methods to effectively manage your Doberman’s shedding habits.

 So, Dobermans are about average with how much they shed.
 Regular grooming and upkeep are a must.
-But, there are also some other things you can do as a dog owner to minimize the amount of fur your pup leaves around the house.
+But there are also some other things you can do as a dog owner to minimize the amount of fur your pup leaves around the house.
 Let’s take a look at ways you can minimize the amount of fur your Doberman leaves behind.

-Brushing
+1. Brushing

-Brushing your Doberman is your first line of defense.
+Grooming your Doberman’s coat is your first line of defense.
 Many dog owners don’t follow a regular hair-brushing routine, which isn’t smart considering how easy the Doberman is to groom.
 Their hair is short, and it’s far easier to use a basic pin brush to keep hair away on a weekly basis.
 Dogs with longer hair require a lot more time dedicated to brushing, so dragging a bristle or pin brush through your Dobie’s coat at least once a week should be the first thing you do.

-Bathing
+2. Bathing

 Doberman Standing

-Shampoos
+3. Shampoos

 Many Dobermans have sensitive skin.
 This means you’ll want to stick to a sensitive skin shampoo or an oatmeal shampoo made for dogs, which has a calming effect on their skin.
 Using a cheaper, commercial-grade shampoo can cause skin irritation and excess fur loss.
 Using an anti-shed formula is not recommended for Dobermans, as they really don’t need it.
-Without a double coat, it’s not going to do any better in shed reduction than a Natural formula for your pup.

-Diet
+4. Diet

 Doberman Pinscher Eating